 It could be your hard disk or its storage controller driver that causes Windows to run into the particular error.
 If you have access to the internet from another computer, search and download the appropriate drivers for your hard disk drive from Intel website.
 Then burn it to a CD or USB flash drive and run it during the setup.

-If you have no access to the internet at the moment or you simply do not know what that driver is about or how to find it, try to install the Windows 10 onto another hard drive and see if the “Windows setup could not configure windows to run on this computer’s hardware Windows 10” problem persists.
+If you have no access to the internet at the moment or you simply do not know what that driver is about or how to find it, try to install Windows onto another hard drive and see if the “Windows setup could not configure windows to run on this computer’s hardware” problem persists.

 For users who encounter the error during Windows Update